Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 If you are sexually active, but you are not ready for a pregnancy, it is important to use regular pregnancy protection.
 There are many types of birth control.
 Whichever type you choose, it is important to use your regular birth control method as directed.
 This ensures that you have effective protection against pregnancy every time you have sex.

-Remember, Levonorgestrel Tablet is only for emergency pregnancy prevention.
+Remember, Levonorgestrel tablets are only for emergency pregnancy prevention.
 There are many other products that work for regular birth control that are available by prescription or over-the-counter.

 There is also another form of protection to think about when you have sex: protection against sexually transmitted diseases (STDs).
 Some common STDs are HIV/AIDS, chlamydia, genital herpes, gonorrhea, hepatitis, human papilloma virus (HPV), genital warts, syphilis, and trichomonas.
 Some of these STDs can be very serious and can lead to infertility (inability to have a baby), problems during pregnancy, chronic illness, and even death.